Councillor for Blue Mountains Council, ward 1

-I am very keen to contribute to our local government and to work with others with shared values towards increasing community sustainability and resilience.
-How we interact and live within our environment is key.
-I have worked on campaigns to elect green candidates to Blue Mountains council in the past and I am aware of the range of community activities occurring in the Blue Mountains to preserve and enhance our lifestyle.
-There are real opportunities to work constructively with council on existing initiatives and to develop further positive responses to future challenges and I would like to play a part in facilitating this process.
+I appreciate the opportunity to contribute to our local government and to work with others towards increasing community sustainability and resilience.
+How we interact and live within our environment is vital.
+There are real opportunities to work constructively with council on existing initiatives and to develop positive responses to future challenges.